Faidherbia: Taxonomy

 This species has been known as Acacia albida for a long time, and is often still known as such.
 Guinet (1969) in Pondicherry first proposed separating it into the genus Faidherbia, a genus erected during the previous century by Auguste Chevalier with this as the type species, seconded by the South African James Henderson Ross (1973) and the Senegalese legume botanist Nongonierma (1976, 1978), but authors continued to favour classification under Acacia as of 1997.

 Infraspecific variability

 According to John Patrick Micklethwait Brenan, as written in the Flora of Tropical East Africa (1959), two forms can be distinguished in this region (Kenya, Tanzania, Uganda).
 Race A is distinguished by generally smooth features, whereas race B is more hairy.
 Ross (1979) notes that all trees in the south of central Tanzania belong to race B. Similarly, Nongonierma described two variants for Senegal, var. glabra and var. pseudoglabra, but his distinction was disregarded taxonomically as of 2007.

 Description

 Faidherbia is a thorny tree growing up to 6–30 m tall and up to 2 m in trunk diameter.
 Its deep-penetrating tap root makes it highly resistant to drought.
 The bark is grey, and fissured when old.
-There are 11,000 seeds/kg.